FAQ - Frequently Asked Questions

 Should I join a pre-health student organization?

 Yes!
 It is highly recommended that you join a pre-health student organization on campus.
 Meetings are usually conducted biweekly.
 You can find information on volunteering opportunities, workshops, and guest speakers.
 Also, it is a great opportunity to meet students who are on the same path as you!
-A list of our organizations can be found on the Health Professions Website.
+A list of our organizations can be found near the bottom of the Health Professions Website.

 What is the Health Professions Advisor Committee (HPAC) and am I required to apply for it?

 Depends.
-HPAC is the opportunity to recieve a "committe" letter of recommendation endorsed by UTA.
+HPAC is a committee of staff and faculty throughout UTA that provides the opportunity to recieve a "committe" letter of recommendation.
 Most graduate health schools highly recommend (if not require) students to apply to HPAC if their school provides it.
 Currently, HPAC is available to pre-med and pre-dental students.
 The HPAC process is meant to help prepare students for their medical or dental school application.
 If accepted, a letter of recommendation from an HPAC Member is provided.
-Students apply the same year they are applying to medical or dental school.
-Applications open in December and close in February.
 Visit the HPAC Page for additional information.

 The better question is: Are you a competitive applicant ready for graduate school?
-When applying, you want to be the most prepared and competitive applicant you can be.
 If you feel that you are ready to be successful graduate student and have a realistic chance of acceptance, apply!
-If you do not feel ready, a gap year is one of many options that you should consider since if you are rejected, you will be forced to take a gap year.
-A gap year can be a good thing as long as there is mature reasoning justifying it.
+If you need to work on improving an area of weakness, a gap or growth year is an option that should be considered.
+A growth year can be a good thing as long as there is mature thought and reasoning put into it.
 Many students choose to take additional classes, complete a Master’s Program, continue gaining healthcare experiences/volunteering, and/or dedicate more time to study for their admission exam.
+Just have a plan!